 My easy gluten-free pancake recipe is made with fridge and pantry staples including a “measure for measure” gluten free baking flour blend.
 The batter is mixed up in minutes then, after a brief rest, its ready to cook, flip, then drizzle with maple syrup – woo!

-• Granulated sugar: Just a bit lightly sweetens the batter.
+• Granulated sugar: to lightly sweeten the batter.

-• Milk: I use unsweetened almond milk but you can use whatever you keep on hand for drinking.
-Cow’s milk will brown the best, but any plant based, dairy-free milk like oat milk, soy milk, etc will work.
+• Milk: use whatever you keep on hand for drinking – I typically use unsweetened almond milk.
+Cow’s milk will brown the best, but any plant-based, dairy-free milk like oat milk, soy milk, etc will work.

-• Egg: I have tested this recipe with powdered egg replacer and a flax egg, and the pancakes do come out a little gummy.
-That said, it can still work as egg-free pancakes if you don’t mind a slightly different texture compared to regular pancakes.
+• Egg: I’ve tested this recipe with powdered egg replacer and a flax egg, and the pancakes come out a little gummy.
+That said, the texture is more “normal” if you make the egg-free pancakes as a sheet pan pancakes (see the recipe card for instructions!)

-• Butter: Melted butter or melted vegan butter helps give the outside of the pancakes that irresistible golden glow.
+• Butter: gives the outsides of the pancakes that irresistible golden glow.

-• Vanilla extract: Adds a hint of cozy flavor.
+• Vanilla extract: for a hint of cozy flavor.

 Best Gluten Free Flour for Pancakes